Gear Guide - Pedalboard Teardown

 A set and forget pedal on my board, this reverb is the last pedal in my chain before it hits the RC600

-Board 2 - The Vocal Effects Board
+Right Side Pedalboard 2 - Vocal Effects

 (B2): Switching to the Rockboard 3.0 with a Mod 3, I've changed this board to be just vocals only.
 However I also use the Play Acoustic as my DI OUT for both guitar and mic signal.
 Much less floor space than before so I'm loving not having to stretch out as much to tap a pedal.